eWert-Online/OSnap/website/docs/Setup/configuration.md

 Before you can run your first test suite, OSnap needs to be configured. <br />
 To do this, you need two files.
 The global config file and at least one test file.

-All configuration files may be written in either `JSON` or `YAML` format.
+All configuration files are written in `YAML` format.

-The global config file has to be named `osnap.config.json` or `osnap.config.yaml` and lives in the root folder of your project.
+The global config file has to be named `osnap.config.yaml` and lives in the root folder of your project.
 If you want to have the config file in a different location, you may specify the `--config` flag as an [cli option](cli).

 ## Options